 Failure to attend ritual events will incur a fine of $25 per event.

-Failure to fulfill your set up/ clean up duties, as assigned by the Recruitment Chair, will incur a fine of $15.
+Failure to fulfill your set up/ clean up duties, as assigned by the VP recruitment, will incur a fine of $15.

 Fine of $25 for failure to attend a mandatory philanthropy event.